 1. What are dividend mutual funds?

 A dividend mutual fund primarily invests in companies that pay dividends.
-These dividends are essentially profits that the companies share with stockholders/shareholders.
-The profits are earned by selling the stocks at a price higher than what they were purchased for.
-The asset management company adds these profits to the Net Asset Value (NAV).
+These dividends are mostly profits that the companies share with stockholders/shareholders.
+The profits are earned by selling the stocks at a price higher than the price they were purchased.
+The asset management company (AMC) adds these profits to the Net Asset Value (NAV).